-Copacabana is probably Rio’s most famous beach: located in the vibrant neighborhood of the same name, it is almost 6 km long, home of the New Year celebrations and official venue of the FIFA Beach Soccer World Cup.
-Tourists meet here all year round to play sports, sunbathe and dance till morning.
+The State of Rio de Janeiro is world-renowned for its many breathtaking beaches.
+Copacabana is probably Rio’s most famous beach: located in the vibrant neighbourhood of the same name, it is almost 6 km long, home of the New Year celebrations and the official venue of the FIFA Beach Soccer World Cup.
+Tourists meet here all year round to play sports, sunbathe, and dance till morning.